Committees

 Marketing Committee — 6-8 Committee Members, Commitment Year long CommitmentCommittee Members

-Sarah Haws, Sign Agenda
+Sarah Lodge, Sign Agenda

-Kim Gaube, Guardian Properties
+Kim Gaube, Guardian

 The marketing committee oversees branding for the association, member profiles, and works to get CREW Portland recognized within the local commercial real estate industry.
 Email crewportland@gmail.com for general marketing questions.